dforbes-pivotal/istio-external-services/README.md

 The external services are assumed to be available over HTTPS, proxied by an Istio egress gateway which makes those services available inside the mesh over HTTP, although traffic inside the mesh would be secured according to the TLS configuration of the mesh.
-This allows as Istio `VirtualService` to manage the traffic to the external services from the point of view of the mesh workloads, enabling traffic shifting, fault injection, timeouts and retries, and so on.
+This allows an Istio `VirtualService` to manage the traffic to the external services from the point of view of the mesh workloads, enabling traffic shifting, fault injection, timeouts and retries, and so on.